Le Pal: Lodging

 With an investment of 4.5 million euros Le Pal launches "Les Lodges du Pal" a unique safari-like style hotel in Europe, on April 13, 2013.
 Extended over 9 to 12 acres, it includes a hundred of bed in 24 lodges with a 40 m2 surface area.
 These lodges were built on piles and are embellished with the African savannah colors, and can also host 5 people.
 These accommodations give a beautiful view on several animal species such as zebras or springboks along with a new exotic area.
 The park suggests the Tanganika restaurant and a patio facing a pond.
 Surrounded by the forest and next to the zoo's area, the hotel is only available during the operating season of the theme park.

 Economic data

 Each year, the park invests 10 to 13% of its income in innovations.
 In other words, almost 3.5 million euros are reinvested yearly for a turnover around 12 million euros.
 With an 80% loyalty rate, Le Pal is the fifth most visited amusement park in France and the fourth in the zoo sector.
-It is the first tourist attraction in the department of Auvergne.
+It is the first tourist attraction in the region of Auvergne.